iiens/prim/README.md

-# Projet Info S2 en C
+# IT Project in C